M1gael/Learn-Java/README.md

 # JavaProds
-Java projects that test functions and logic
+My Personal Java projects that test functions and logic